adamkurth/CXLS_Sphinx/docs/source/cxls_eiger_4m.rst

   .. code-block:: bash

-      $ cd /home/labuser/Development/adam/vscode/dectris-eiger4m/Development/waterbackground_subtraction
+      $ cd /home/labuser/Development/adam/vscode/CXFEL
-      $ source adam_setup.sh
+      $ source Eiger_Setup.sh

   .. code-block:: bash

         $ albula_launch

-- This function in `adam_setup.sh` will launch the ALBULA image viewer, and display the images in the `temp_data` directory.
+- This function in `Eiger_Setup.sh` will launch the ALBULA image viewer, and display the images in the `temp_data` directory.

 - Note that this function will only work if the `temp_data` directory contains images.